Create a list of articles to read later. You will be able to access your list from any article in Discover.

 'It's going to represent the achievements of pioneering female scientist Dorothea Bate.
 Her work is still relevant to evolutionary biology today.

 'It could be an inspiration to young girls that might walk past and see it.'

 Bate spent part of her career exploring Mediterranean islands, uncovering interesting specimens in the process.

 'She discovered two species of dwarf elephant and a bizarre, goat-like animal called Myotragus,' says Dr Herridge.

 Her island discoveries showed evidence of gigantism and dwarfism.
 Gigantism is linked to a lack of natural predators, and dwarfism is the result of large animals shrinking in response to limited resources.

 Bate is also noted for her work in the caves of Israel's Mount Carmel, where she worked with another well-known female scientist of the time, archaeologist Dorothy Garrod.

 Bate faced a change of pace during the Second World War.
 Much of the Museum's collections were moved to Tring in Hertfordshire to avoid damage and loss from air raids in London.
 Bate went with the collections, and in 1948 she was employed as Officer in Charge at the Tring Museum.

 By the end of her life, Bate had published 80 reports and reviews, in addition to another 100 unpublished works.
 She died on 13 January 1951, but her ideas and collections have lived on, inspiring and informing new generations of scientists.

 Shindler's 2017 biography on Bate, Discovering Dorothea: The Pioneering Fossil-hunter Dorothea Bate, is based on the scientist's reports, letters and work diaries.
-It is now available through NHM Publishing.
+Get a copy of the book.